Looks like you're in the UK! 🇬🇧

 As I interacted with women in my community, I realized that cases of rape, intimate partner violence (IPV), and early child marriage were on the rise and demanded immediate attention.
 I took charge of handling these cases.

-When I receive reports about a rape victim, my first priority is bringing them to a safe space and making sure they are heard.
+When I receive reports about a rape survivor, my first priority is bringing them to a safe space and making sure they are heard.
 I engage them in conversation, and ensure they are referred to a health facility to get treatment and support.
 This year alone, I have effectively managed three rape cases in Ronyi.
 Furthermore, I actively speak to young girls and parents about the risks of early child marriage and emphasize the importance of waiting for the right time.
 In the case of Intimate Partner Violence, I summon both parties, including their family, and try to find solutions through dialogue.
 With each case I handle, I see the potential for change, and it fills me with hope for a brighter future.

 I envision a future where more women take on leadership roles in my community, believing that women are best equipped to represent women's issues.